Resist - Protect - Create!

 Continue below to RSVP for these actions or HOST your own!

-- NW Change Agent Center (former Hostel on Vashon Island) in Vashon, WA
+- Northwest Change Agent Training Ctr (AYH Hostel, Vashon Island) in Vashon, WA

 Kayaks, Light projections, Drumming for Demonstrations, Community Organizing - and much more

 Backbone Campaign presents a training for Change Agents on the Sectors of Agency: Community Organizing - Artful Activism - Creative Tactics, at the future home of the NW Change Agent Training Center on Vashon Island.